nyxiereal/XToolbox/README.md

 </br>

 ## 📑 Important
-If this program gets flagged as malware it's a false positive.
-The program is literally open-source, don't worry.
+If this program gets flagged as malware it's a false positive, look thru the source code (it's not that complicated) and see it for yourself.
+On why it's flagged:
+- It downloads and executes files.
+- it's packed with UPX.
+- It uses PyInstaller as a compiler.

 Nope, this program won't run on windows 7, 8 and 8.1 (or 32-bit systems).
 Adressing [Issue #9](https://github.com/xemulat/XToolbox/issues/9)